Our Review of the Top 10 Travel Insurance Providers for Any Destination

 HTH Travel Insurance is a leader in providing medical coverage for international students and expatriates.
 The company's policies are underwritten by Nationwide, which has an A+ financial rating from A.M.
 Best.
 HTH is not rated by the Better Business Bureau, but it is a member of the U.S. Travel Insurance Association (USTIA) and has signed on to its Code of Ethics.

-Warren Buffet’s Berkshire Hathaway is not known for travel insurance, but it is rapidly gaining recognition in the market for its technological advances in the field.
-It launched its travel protection program in 2014 and appears to be winning over customers with fast claims payments and easy access mobile app.
+Warren Buffet's Berkshire Hathaway is not known for travel insurance, but it is rapidly gaining recognition in the market for its technological advances in the field.
+It launched its travel protection program in 2014 and has been winning over customers with its fast claims payments.
 Berkshire Hathaway has an A.M.
 Best financial rating of A++.
 It is accredited with the Better Business Bureau and has an A+ rating.

 The Indiana-based Seven Corners began offering international medical insurance in 1993.
 Today Seven Corners offers a wide range of travel insurance to U.S. residents and foreigners visiting the U.S. It also offers group plans to companies, non-profits and U.S. government agencies seeking to protect their staff and volunteers when traveling.
 It is the travel insurance provider for the Peace Corps and other U.S. government agencies.
 Different plans are underwritten by different companies.
 The popular RoundTrip comprehensive plans are underwritten by Nationwide, with an A+ financial rating from A.M.
 Best.
 Other plans are underwritten by Lloyds of London or U.S. Fire Insurance Company, both of which have A ratings from A.M.
 Best.